Liscxj/Sherwin-Williams-Recommender-/README.md

 - **K-Means Clustering (1 point):** Applied K-means clustering to group similar paint products based on engineered features, and labeled clusters to create interpretable product categories.

+## Gathering and Cleaning Data
+---
+**Gathering Data**
+My data was sourced from the Sherwin-Williams website, where Product Data Sheets (PDS) are readily available for all paint products.
+My secondary source of data was sourced from the Paint Grades Guide.